The Stock -> Items section contains a list of all your stock items – both the parts and the finished products.

 - Items are never fully deleted, deleted items are hidden/archived to conserve your stock history and database consistency.
 You can find these items by searching the part number.
 Deleted items can also be restored.

-There's a very detailed overview of how many units of each item are physically in stock, available for use, booked for something, consumed in WIP, and expected to be received in the future.
-This is indicated by the following columns:
+At Stock -> Items, there's a very detailed overview of how many units of each item are physically in stock, available for use, booked for something, consumed in WIP, expected to be received in the future, etc.

 - In stock shows the total physical quantity in stock right now (available + booked).